-In this tutorial, we are going to handle refunds, cashback, and repayments without creating fake income entries.
-The cleanest way is to add them as negative expenses in the same category as the original spending.
+The cleanest way to handle refunds, cashback, and repayments in MoneyCoach is to add them as negative expenses in the same category as the original spending.
+This reduces the original category total instead of creating fake income.

 Video tutorial